-However, the syntax of inversion in OE and EME does not fully correspond to that found in genuine V2 languages.
-In particular, there are two ways in which OE/EME differ from a typical V2 system.
-First, a distinction between pronominal and full NP subjects has to be made in OE/EME as inversion is possible with full NP subjects (cf. 1) but not with pronominal subjects (cf. 2a).
+However, the syntax of inversion in OE does not fully correspond to that found in genuine V2 languages.
+There are at least four ways in which OE differs from a typical V2 system.
+First, a distinction between pronominal and full DP subjects has to be made in OE as inversion is possible with full DP subjects (cf. 1) but not with pronominal subjects (cf. 2a).
 The only exception to this observation can be found in some specific contexts (henceforth "genuine V2" (GV2) contexts) such as questions, negative clauses and clauses introduced by some short adverbs (in particular þa, þonne 'then') where subject-verb inversion also occurs with pronominal subjects (cf. 2b/c).
-The second property that distinguishes OE/EME from typical V2 languages is the fact that even with full NP subjects inversion is not systematic, as example (2d) illustrates.